PavlosTzitzos/laravel-samples/README.md

 Contains projects that use Laravel .

-There free way is to download php , composer , xampp , vscode .
+There easy way is to download php , composer , xampp , vscode .

 # Sources
 1. [How to install Laravel and it's dependacies for the first time](https://www.youtube.com/watch?v=2qgS_MCvDfk)

 2. [First project - instagram clone](https://www.youtube.com/watch?v=ImtZ5yENzgE) check comments for the make:auth at 11:47

-3.

 # LARAVEL FRAMEWORK